 (7) Such wastewater is discharged to a POTW either directly via a sanitary sewer or by a properly licensed transporter in accordance with Section 5(e)(4) of this general permit.

-(8) The registrant has certified in writing to the applicable POTW Authority that a completed copy of the registration has been submitted, and has received written approval from such authority to discharge to the POTW.
+(8) If the registrant is discharging to a sanitary sewer collection system owned or operated by a POTW Authority that is not the receiving POTW Authority, then the registrant shall also obtain the prior written approval from the receiving POTW Authority.

 (9) Professional Certifications